 On October 1st, 2017 there was a change of law in Germany.
-Since then, there are no more differences in opposite sex or same sex marriages.
-Before, same sex partners could register their partnership; partners of opposite sex were not open to this opportunity.
+Since then, there are no more differences - except the one above (see question number 6) - in opposite sex or same sex marriages.
+Before, same sex partners could register their partnerships; partners of opposite sex were not open to this opportunity